General

 - Applicability of FAR Part 12

-- The $15 million threshold applies for acquisitions supporting contingency operations, emergency response, or international disaster assistance, as determined by agency leadership.
+- Permits use of SAP up to $15 million for acquisitions supporting contingency operations, emergency response, or similar situations as determined by the agency head.

 Responsibilities